Special Ed Paraprofessional

 * Participates in training/planning meetings with students' school-based team.

-* Assists in data collection as prescribed the school-based team based upon IEP goals.
+* Assists in data collection as prescribed by the school-based team based upon IEP goals.

 * Maintains calm, quiet, and consistent manner when working with students.

-* Attentive to nuances of student behavior to determine next steps in regulation.
+* Observes nuances of student behavior to determine next steps in regulation.

 * Assists teacher in maintaining discipline.